foundriesio/docs/source/tutorials/google.rst

 Connect and send data to Google IoT
 -----------------------------------

-As soon as the container findes the "google.json" and "google.config" files, it will automatically create a random device name, private key, public key, register the device and start sending data to the Google IoT Cloud.
+As soon as the container finds the "google.json" and "google.config" files, it will automatically create a random device name, private key, public key, register the device and start sending data to the Google IoT Cloud.

    .. figure:: /_static/tutorials/google/Connecter.png
       :alt: Connecting with Google IoT